"Doomed planet. Desperate scientists. Last hope. Kindly couple. Superman."

 - The Marvel Cinematic Universe films in general.

 - Multiple reviewers of the film adaptation of Iron Man had claimed this, saying the film to be a distillation of everything that makes Iron Man intriguing: all the Jerk with a Heart of Gold and The Alcoholic tendencies, with none of the changes that have happened over time.
 Notably, Pepper Potts and Jim Rhodes were rarely part of Tony's inner circle at the same time in the comics.

 - The Avengers draws heavily from not only the mainstream Avengers comics, but The Ultimates as well.
 Loki is still used as the reason behind the team's formation, but a number of elements (such as Hawkeye and Black Widow being S.H.I.E.L.D. black-ops agents and founding members of the team) come from the Ultimate universe.

 - Iron Man 3 combines elements of the "Extremis" arc by Warren Ellis, the "Sentient Armor" arc by Joe Quesada, the Mandarin's origin story, more plot points from the "Armor Wars" arc, "The Five Nightmares" arc with Ezekiel Stane, and the Civil War story.

-- Captain America: The Winter Soldier looks to be doing this.
-It's based off a storyline from Ed Brubaker's run, but Captain America can be seen sporting his Secret Avengers costume, while The Falcon looks like his Ultimate incarnation.
+- Captain America: The Winter Soldier is based off a storyline from Ed Brubaker's run, but Captain America sports his Secret Avengers costume, while The Falcon looks like his Ultimate incarnation.
 The storyline also has elements of the "S.H.I.E.L.D.
 Gone Bad" storylines Nick Fury vs S.H.I.E.L.D. and Secret Warriors.